bnarasimha/market-research-assistant/readme.md

 # Market Research Assistant

 A Streamlit-based web application that provides a beautiful visualization of market research between Narsi (A new AI tool), GitHub Copilot, and Cursor.
+You can change the product name to any product you want to compare.

 ## Features

 - Interactive comparison table
-- Filterable product views
 - Downloadable CSV export
 - Detailed category-wise comparison
 - Responsive design